vikkya/object-oriented-js/README.md

 # Object Oriented Javascript

 This repo features few object oriented concepts.
+Also I used ES6 Features in it.